chrispap95/particleGun/README.md

                         Tag of input dataset.
   -c CAMPAIGN, --campaign CAMPAIGN
                         Adds a tag to outputDatasetTag.
+  --inputCampaign INPUTCAMPAIGN
+                        Searches for a previous step with that tag in outputDatasetTag.
   -S SITE, --site SITE  Changes the output site.
 (Default is T3_US_FNALLPC) -d DEST, --dest DEST  Changes the output destination path.
 (Default is /store/user/) -a PILEUP, --pileup PILEUP